200Tigersbloxed/TenableGameServer/README.md

 ### Step 3
 Start the server

-Windows: Run start.bat

-Linux: While in the same directory as the .js file, run this command `node [name of .js file].js`
+While in the same directory as the .js file, run this command `node [name of .js file].js`

 ## Config